rikusilvola/ocaml.org/data/planet/hannes/my-2018-contains-robur-and-starts-with-re-engineering-dns.md

 encode the IP address of the primary (to know where to request zone transfers) and secondary IP (to know where to send notifications).</p>
 <p>Please have a look at
-<a href="https://git.robur.io/?p=ns.robur.io.git%3Ba=summary">ns.robur.io</a> and the <a href="https://github.com/roburio/udns/blob/master/mirage/examples">examples</a> for more details.
+<a href="https://git.robur.io/?p=ns.robur.io.git%3Ba=summary - [1 Client error: Couldn't resolve host name]">ns.robur.io</a> and the <a href="https://github.com/roburio/udns/blob/master/mirage/examples - [404 Not Found]">examples</a> for more details.
 The shared secrets are provided as boot parameter of the unikernel.</p>
 <p>I hacked maker's
 <a href="https://github.com/hannesm/ocaml-letsencrypt/tree/nsupdate">ocaml-letsencrypt</a>
 library to use &micro;DNS and sending update frames to the given IP address.
 I